Mekelle University

 Mekelle University (መቐለ ዩኒቨርሲቲ) is a higher education and training public institution located in Mekelle, Tigray Region, Ethiopia, 783 kilometers north of Ethiopia's capital, Addis Ababa.
 Mekelle University is one of the largest public universities in Ethiopia.
-It has seven colleges, eight institutes, and more than 90 undergraduate and 70 postgraduate programs.
+It has seven colleges, eleven institutes, and more than 90 undergraduate and 70 postgraduate programs.
 The student intake capacity of Mekelle University has reached 31,000 or 10% of Mekelle's population.

 History

-The Arid Zone Agricultural College was established at the University of Asmara, but was then moved to Agarfa in southern Ethiopia in 1990.
+The Arid Zone Agricultural College was established at the University of Asmara but was then moved to Agarfa in southern Ethiopia in 1990.
 In 1993, the Arid Zone Agricultural College was moved to Mekelle and started with 42 students in 3 degree programs.
 After two years, the Faculty of Science and Technology was established at the same campus and, together, these two faculties were then combined into Mekelle University College.
-Also, a Faculty of Law started its operation by accepting diploma students through a continuing education program.
+Also, the Faculty of Law started its operation by accepting diploma students through a continuing education program.

 In May 2000, the Government of Ethiopia (Council of Ministers, Regulations No. 61/1999 of Article 3) formalized Mekelle University as an autonomous higher education institution.
-Professor Mitiku Haile became the first president.
+Mitiku Haile became the first president.

-The univerrsity has been closed during 2021 and 2022 due to the civil war.
+The university has been closed in 2021 and 2022 due to the civil war.